christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 Contents

 1 Cosmotheism\
-2 Types of Cosmotheism \
+2 Cosmology \
 3 Friedrich Nietzsche's Will to Power \
 4 Beliefs \
-4.1 Program and Goals\
+5 Program and Goals\
-5 Practices and Observances\
+6 Practices and Observances

 1 Cosmotheism

 Cosmotheism is the philosophical and spiritual view that the universe itself is divine and that all existence is interconnected within this cosmic whole.
 It posits that the cosmos is an evolutionary entity, in a constant state of ever growing complexity — that eventually has produced conscious life, and that everything in the cosmos is an expression of the divine.
 The scientific basis for cosmotheism lies in the concept of unity and interconnectedness, where everything is composed of the same fundamental building blocks, such as atoms and subatomic particles.

-2 Types of Cosmotheism
+2 Cosmology

 There are different interpretations of the cosmotheist cosmology, but here are two: